Rivalries in the Australian Football League: Bruns incident

 While Hawthorn and Geelong had previously played against each other in several high-profile matches, including the 1963 Grand Final, the rivalry between the two teams is widely held to have begun in their round 12 match during the 1985 season.
 During the match, Hawthorn star Leigh Matthews struck Geelong player Neville Bruns in the jaw, breaking it and causing Bruns to miss five games.
 Matthews was deregistered by the AFL for a month for the incident, and became the only player in the history of the VFL/AFL to be charged with criminal offences for an act committed on-field.
 He was given a $1000 fine, which was overturned on appeal.
 The incident caused both players to be booed by fans of the opposing teams for the rest of their careers.

 1989 grand final

 The 1989 grand final, contested between the two clubs, was what solidified their rivalry.
 The game, noted for its extreme brutality, is widely considered one of the best Grand Finals in VFL/AFL history.
 Earlier in the season, Hawthorn's Dermott Brereton had damaged one of Mark Yeates's testicles during a tackle.
-Within seconds of the game starting, Brereton was flattened by a bump from Yates.
+Within seconds of the game starting, Brereton was flattened by a bump from Yeates.
 He proceeded to get up, vomit, and continued to play.
 This was one of many examples of Geelong 'playing the man', resulting in major injuries for several Hawks players during the game.
 Hawthorn controlled the game, leading by approximately 40 points for most of the match; in the last quarter, Geelong almost managed to come from behind to win, but fell short by six points.